 Deals: Walker Art Center offers FREE Thursday evenings and FREE first Saturdays.
 The Minneapolis Sculpture Garden is always FREE to roam around in.

 333 E River Pkwy, Minneapolis, MN 55455

 The museum’s collection showcases early twentieth-century American artists, as well as a diverse selection of ceramics and contemporary art.

 Family-friendly: Weisman Art Museum very occasionally hosts special Sunday programs aimed at families with kids.
 Watch their website or social media channels for these opportunities.

 Deals: Admission is always FREE to the Weisman Art Museum.

 Deals: Admission is always $3/adult & $2/children.

-Family-friendly: Pick one of the days the historic farm offers Daily Life on the Farm so kids can help out with farm chores, visit the animals and explore the restored farmhouse.
+Learning about the good old days is extra fun when you pick one of the days the historic farm offers Daily Life on the Farm.
+Kids can help out with farm chores, visit the animals and explore the restored farmhouse.

 Deals: Eidem Farm often hosts free events during the summer including morning & evening storytimes and free movies on the barn.
 Keep up to date with these on the city’s website.